santisoler/scipy2024-pooch/README.md

 We also offer a simple way to perform post-download tasks through _post-processors_.
 Pooch already includes built-in post-processor classes for unpacking zip and tar archives and decompressing files.
-Users can also write their own post-processors and easily plug them into Pooch.
+Users can also write their custom post-processors and easily plug them into Pooch.